baile320/presentations/docker-intro/Notes.md

 644a31c42747   ubuntu                               "bash"                   56 seconds ago   Up 55 seconds                                                          magical_williamson
 ```

-yep! that's the right image. i can't do much in here though, it isn't a full blown linux install. it doesn't even have `less` or `vi` or even `nano`...
+yep! that's the right container id. i can't do much in here though, it isn't like a full blown linux install on your workstation. it doesn't even have `less` or `vi` or even `nano`...

 ## Ok well that was fun.
 Now what?
 Let's try something more complicated.
 Let's build our own image.